 - A current resume.

-- Required attendance at one of our teacher certification information sessions.
+- Suggested attendance at one of our teacher certification information sessions.

 All applications are reviewed on a rolling admissions basis once a candidate's file is complete.